ncbray/evergreen/README.md

 lost because changes to the parser break it and prevent it from regenerating itself.
 This is still a risk, however, so be careful.

-If you have graphviz installed, you can visualize the graph IR of the *.dub files:

-    ./bin/regenerate -dump

 ## Background

 ### Layout